mrehkopf/vcs/README.md

 **Qt.** VCS uses [Qt](https://www.qt.io/) for its GUI and certain other functionality.
 Qt of version 5.5 or newer should satisfy VCS's requirements.
 The binary distribution of VCS for Windows includes the required DLLs.
 - Non-GUI code in VCS interacts with the Qt GUI through a wrapper ([src/display/qt/d_main.cpp](src/display/qt/d_main.cpp)).
 In theory, if you wanted to use a GUI framework other than Qt, you could do so by editing the wrapper, and implementing responses to its functions in your other framework.
 However, there is also some Qt bleed into non-GUI areas, e.g. as use of the QString class across much of the codebase.

-**OpenCV.** VCS makes use of the [OpenCV](https://opencv.org/) library for image filtering and scaling.
-The binary distribution of VCS for Windows includes DLLs for OpenCV 3.2.0 that are compatible with MinGW 5.3.
+**OpenCV.** VCS makes use of the [OpenCV](https://opencv.org/) 3.2.0 library for image filtering and scaling, and for video recording.
+The binary distribution of VCS for Windows includes a pre-compiled DLL of OpenCV 3.2.0 compatible with MinGW 5.3.
 - The dependency on OpenCV can be broken by undefining `USE_OPENCV` in [vcs.pro](vcs.pro).
-If undefined, most forms of image filtering and scaling will be unavailable.
+If undefined, most forms of image filtering and scaling will be unavailable, and video recording will not be possible.

 **RGBEasy.** VCS uses Datapath's RGBEasy API to interface with the capture hardware.
 The drivers for your Datapath capture card should include and have installed the required libraries.
 - The dependency on RGBEasy can be broken by undefining `USE_RGBEASY_API` in [vcs.pro](vcs.pro).
 If undefined, VCS will not attempt to interact with the capture hardware in any way.